thegamecracks/theticketbot/README.md

 Afterwards, use `/inbox create` to choose the channel you want your inbox posted in.
 You will then be prompted to select a message to be sent with your inbox.
 For a short period of time, you can right-click or long tap any message, open the Apps menu, and use `Select this message`.

-The bot must be able to view, send messages, and create private threads in that channel.
+When choosing a channel, the bot must be able to view, send messages, and create private threads in that channel.

+Each inbox has a set of staff that will be mentioned when a new ticket is created.
+Any members or roles that you explicitly grant Manage Threads in the channel's permissions will be automatically added as staff for the inbox, but you can change this later with `/inbox staff`.

 Currently, there are no limits on the number of inboxes your server can have.

 Tickets are managed just like threads.
 Closing the thread archives it,